 Craniosacral Therapy Salary

 Salaries for practitioners with craniosacral therapy training can vary quite a bit depending on whether you’re working in private practice, as a massage therapist, as a chiropractor or as a doctor of osteopathic medicine.
-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for massage therapists is $41,420 while chiropractors earn $71,410.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 You can search salaries by state for related areas of practice below.